From the Luberon to the Gorges du Verdon

 and the Chapel of Notre-Dame de Lure

-Vast area of wilderness in Northern Provence, Montagne de Lure is the eastern part of a 40-mile long mountain range whose western end is Mont Ventoux.
+Vast area of wilderness in Haute Provence, Montagne de Lure is the eastern part of a 40-mile long mountain range whose western end is Mont Ventoux.
 On its gentle south-facing slope, the elevation difference between the foot and top ranges from 2,000 to 6,000 feet.
 As the local climatic conditions change with elevation, 4 vegetation levels can be seen from the foothills to the top.
-You hike through the 2 highest ones.
-The crest, just as that of Mont Ventoux, is dominated by the grasslands of the subalpine zone, a low vegetation cover almost without any trees.
-Under 5,200 feet, the ambiance changes dramatically : you walk under tall fir and beech trees, some of them 300 years old.
-The Chapel of Notre-Dame de Lure (4,055 ft) is the remaining part of a 12th century abbey.
-In front, majestic trees, three linden and one walnut, have been guarding the place for centuries.
+And you explore during this hike the 2 highest ones: first, the crest is dominated by the grasslands of the subalpine zone, just as on top of Mont Ventoux; it is a low vegetation with few trees, all small; then, under 5,200 feet, the ambiance changes dramatically: you walk under tall fir and beech trees, some of them 300 years old.

 Walking time : 4.5 hours